CASCI-lab/CANA/docs/source/index.rst

 This package implements a series of methods used to study control, canalization and redundancy in Boolean Networks.

+A new upcoming paper describing CANA is in the making.

+	:cite:`CANA:2018` "R.B.
+Correia, A. Gates, X. Wang and L.M.
+Rocha [2018].
+"CANA: A python package for quantifying control and canalization in Boolean Networks."
+In Preparation.

-The mathematical descriptions can be seen in the following papers.
+The original mathematical descriptions implemented in CANA can be seen in the following papers.

 	:cite:`Gates:2016` "A. Gates and L.M.
 Rocha.
 [2016] "`Control of complex networks requires both structure and dynamics`__."
 Scientific Reports 6, 24456. doi: 10.1038/srep24456."